MapView Tutorial

 so you must also request the

-permission.
-In the manifest file, add the following as a child of the<manifest>
+INTERNETpermission.
+In the manifest file, add the following as a child of the<manifest>element:<uses-permission android:name="android.permission.INTERNET"/>

 -